-Although the first day of summer is still two weeks away (if you were wondering, it arrives on June 20, 2016), many areas are already experiencing sizzling, scorching, and steamy temperatures.
+It’s summertime, and many areas are experiencing sizzling, scorching, and steamy temperatures.
 As the weather warms up, pay attention to your car’s temperature, especially when you’re climbing steep hills or stuck in stop-and-go traffic.
 And to prepare yourself in case the worst should happen, use the tips below to learn what to do when your car overheats.

 What to Do When Your Car Overheats